 - an understanding of the latest state of knowledge in reproductive medicine and pregnancy

 - training and experience in scientific writing and developing a research proposal

 - grounding in a wide range of reproductive medicine and pregnancy related issues by attending seminars in the Maternal and Fetal Health Research Centre

-On succesful completion of this course you will gain:
+On successful completion of this course you will gain:

-- A Masters degree - the majority of students have achieved a Distinction (58%) or Merit (35%)
+- A Masters degree - the majority of our students have achieved a Distinction (58%) or Merit (35%) degree

 - Advanced research skills and experience of running your own research project

-- Strong CV for future research / medical career
+- Strong CV for future research or medical career

 - Public Domain Output- the majority of students gain public domain output during or after their MRes: